GMUCERG/fobos/README.md

   * `foboslib` contains all common FOBOS functions.
   * `notebooks` contains Jupyter notebooks that run within Jupyter Lab on the SCA workstation.
-  * `examples` contains command line examples that run on the SCA workstation.
+  * `lwc_tools` contains tools to make the GMU LWC Hardware API compatible with FOBOS.
   * `firmware` contains software that runs on FOBOS Control.

 Documentation